 Likewise I noticed that though still very dark, my mood had lightened to a degree.
 Most of all freed now of the unrelenting attempt to discipline all ego attachment, I gradually began to feel more relaxed and better able to focus on rebuilding a relationship with the world.

 So I stated returning to many of the "normal" things that had been put on hold for so long.
 I was now able to drive a car, swim, and feel more confident in social situations.

-Thus with a new job, the experience of dating girls (for the first time in my life) and a number of new outside activities it seemed that life had returned to normal at last.
+Thus with a new job, the experience of dating girls (for the first time in my life) and a number of additional outside activities it seemed that life had at last returned to normal.

 Indeed for a while it seemed as if the lengthy "dark night" stage which had preceded this new life represented just some strange aberration which thankfully had now passed.

 However this new situation did not last long.
 Though on one level I was managing OK, I realised that I was not really deriving any true fulfilment from my activities.

 Also I noticed that I was becoming keenly sensitive to projections (both affective and cognitive) which were greatly disrupting the security of this new existence.

 So when I look back now, this overall period, which lasted for nearly 5 years, represented a necessary interlude.
 So on the one hand it allowed me to recover from the severe stress that had accompanied the "dark night"; equally important it allowed me to successfully readapt to the world and its various demands and pleasures,